locnnil/workshop/docs/tutorial/index.rst

    $ mv hi-workshop hello-workshop

-This means that the workshop stays operational without extra steps.
+This means that the workshop stays operational without extra steps on your part.

-Check recent :ref:`changes <ref_workshop_changes>`
+Check out the recent :ref:`changes <ref_workshop_changes>`
-to see how |project_markup| tracks its operations:
+to see how |project_markup| keeps track of its environment:

 .. code-block:: console